 Management & Maintenance Tasks

-MongoDB DBaaS platforms allow you to automate all of your time-consuming management and maintenance operations like version upgrades, scaling, free backups, restores, provisioning, deprovisioning, replication, compacting, index management, OS patching and log rotations.
+MongoDB DBaaS platforms allow you to automate all of your time-consuming management and maintenance operations like version upgrades, scaling, backups, restores, provisioning, deprovisioning, replication, compacting, index management, OS patching and log rotations.
 Depending on the size of your deployment, this may take you 1-2 days per month, up to a full-time army of MongoDB experts working around the clock.
 A huge benefit of leveraging a DBaaS platform is that you eliminate the risk of human error as the management operations are automated for you.
 It also keeps your MongoDB clusters on DigitalOcean fully secured and up-to-date so you do not open your deployments up to potential bugs or threats that can present with a neglected database.

 Monitoring is also a huge component to managing a MongoDB deployment.
 With a DBaaS platform, you can automate alerts on all of your key MongoDB metrics so you’re informed the moment an undesired threshold is met, and access an advanced monitoring console to analyze all of your MongoDB and OS metrics across your primary and secondary instances and over any period of time.
 Additionally, with a DBaaS like ScaleGrid, you can leverage the Slow Query Analyzer which allows you to visualize slow-running queries and optimize them before they start affecting your deployment performance.

 Last, but absolutely not least, is the accessibility to support.
 If you have been woken up at 4:00am by a frantic call from your boss wondering why your application is down and how quickly you can get it back up, you know exactly what I’m talking about.
 Each minute of downtime can cause you thousands of dollars of business, and much worse, a security breach could shut your business down altogether and put an everlasting stain on your reputation.
-By leveraging a DBaaS platform, you can get ahead of over 90% of these critical issues, and have a team of MongoDB experts at your side 24/7 for the unavoidable 10% to help you quickly identify and resolve the issues to get your deployment back to a healthy, running state.
+By leveraging a DBaaS platform and their different support packages, you can get ahead of over 90% of these critical issues, and have a team of MongoDB experts at your side 24/7 for the unavoidable 10% to help you quickly identify and resolve the issues to get your deployment back to a healthy, running state.

 At ScaleGrid, we identified DigitalOcean as an up-and-coming rockstar for hosting MongoDB and cloud computing in general back in 2013, and were the first DBaaS platform to launch support for MongoDB DigitalOcean.
 Still today, we are the only fully managed DBaaS platform that allows you to automate your hosting for MongoDB on DigitalOcean and leverage enterprise-grade database management tools to optimize your deployment performance, security and availability in the cloud.
 If you’re interested in trying out some of the advanced capabilities of a DBaaS for MongoDB on DigitalOcean, you can start a free 30-day trial with no credit card required to explore the automation tools, and check out the Compare MongoDB Providers page to see how we stack up against MongoDB Atlas, mLab, ObjectRocket and Compose for MongoDB.